mojaloop/pisp-project/docs/design-decisions/README.md

 - Q. How does the switch determine whether or not a DFSP is using their own FIDO service?
 Do we want to use the ALS or some other method?

+- Q. How should we implement the changes required for the PISP role?
+Should we extend the existing APIs or should we create one or more new APIs to manage the specialised PISP interactions?

 ## Decisions Made